 - a.
 Any new project/activity occurring under the auspices of the educational area(s), and - b.
-That occurs outside or inside the lab, studio or classroom and would generate a "YES" on the checklist for items 1-11.
+That occurs outside the lab, studio or classroom and would generate a "YES" on the Checklist for items 1-11, or - c.
+That occurs in the lab, studio or classroom and would generate a "YES" on the Checklist for items 1-11.